flame-engine/flame/doc/flame/collision_detection.md

 - `inactive` will not collide with any other `Collidable`s

-So if you have hitboxes that you don't need to check collisions against each other you can mark them as passive by setting `collisionType = CollisionType.passive`, this could for example be ground components or maybe your enemies don't need to check collisions between each other, then they could be marked as `passive` too.
+So if you have hitboxes that you don't need to check collisions against each other you can mark them as passive by setting `collisionType: CollisionType.passive` in the constructor, this could for example be ground components or maybe your enemies don't need to check collisions between each other, then they could be marked as `passive` too.

 Imagine a game where there are a lot of bullets, that can't collide with each other, flying towards the player, then the player would be set to `CollisionType.active` and the bullets would be set to